smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   * Export map now work (RA changes to REST calls);
   * Multi geography fix in study load;
   * Partial fix to not zooming to study extent in changing study ID;
-  * Diagnosis of: On-screen toggle between disease mapping and risk analysis doesn't work properly: #52
+  * Diagnosis and fix of: On-screen toggle between disease mapping and risk analysis doesn't work properly: #52

 Also: